PKRoma/miranda/miranda/protocols/Gadu-Gadu/docs/gg-readme.txt

  - Fix: Upgrade new chat API
  - Image reception can now be triggered
  - Small code formatting fixes
-0.0.3.4: 2005-07-23
+ - SSL connections are disabled now by default 0.0.3.4: 2005-07-23
  - Fix: Connection server config was broken
  - Fix: Password retrieval was broken